rogupt305/Rohan_BluestampPortfolio/index.md

 # Starter Milestone
 <iframe width="560" height="315" src="https://www.youtube.com/embed/FzQ8njRQAnI?si=v1wpNMm2m4P6HU-q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+DESCRIPTION:
+Before diving into the design, construction and code for my main project, I assembled a guided "starter" project through BlueStamp to gauge my soldering and circuitry skills.
+Inspired by the erratic, insect-like movement that it emulates, I assembled and tested the "Jitterbug" - a small robot that scuttles along flat surfaces with jittery unpredictability.
+The main idea behind the creation follows a simple series circuit, with no programming involved.
+Powered by a button battery, the flow of electricity proceeds to a switch, before passing through two LEDs and a vibration motor, which drives the robot's jittery nature.
+Each component is meticulously soldered to the insect-shaped board to ensure that the circuit stays securely in place for the longest period of time.

+CHALLENGES:
+While constructing this project, I ran into one main challenge - due to the board's highly compact design, it was difficult to solder the wires without accidentally creating a connection between two of them, which could cause a short circuit.
+I ran into this issue a few times.
+To resolve the problem, I simply re-heated the solder with a hot iron, and then meticulously guided the solder back into place.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.